What Is A Bonner Leader?

 - During the academic year, Bonner Leaders are compensated through Federal Work-Study or Campus Employment for 8-10 hours of service per week.

 - Summers of Service: The first summer is completed in Meadville and the second summer is a service internship with a national or international community partner.
-Stipends are provided for both of these summer experiences.
-The summer of service experience is 300 hours and can be spread part-time throughout the three months of summer break or concentrated into 7-8 weeks of 35-40 hours of work per week.
+Students are provided funding for both of these summer experiences.
+The summer of service experience is 300 hours and can be spread part-time throughout the three months of summer break or concentrated into 7-8 weeks of 35 hours of work per week.

 Bonner Leaders receive: